 Nigel became Tearfund’s chief executive in November 2015.
 Previously, he was chief executive of Farm Africa, a long-term rural development NGO focused on east Africa, and before that was chief of staff at Save the Children UK.
 He has worked as a consultant for the Department for International Development and Tearfund, and was previously a trustee of Medair.
 From 2004 to 2008, Nigel was the chief executive of New Philanthropy Capital, the charitable think tank.
 He spent the earlier part of his career as an investment banker for Schroders.
 Nigel is married to Teresa, they have two children, both students and is an active member of St Michael's Church, Southfields, London.

 Jane is Tearfund's Global Fundraising Director and is responsible for raising the income that enables Tearfund to work with churches and partners in poor communities around the world.
 She has experience developing fundraising, communications and marketing strategies in the charity sector.
 Before joining Tearfund Jane led fundraising teams at charities including World Vision, Oxfam and United Bible Societies.
 She lives in Somerset and enjoys worshipping at Bath Abbey.

-Ian is Acting Director of People and Organisational Development.
+Ian is Director of Strategy & Impact.
 He has worked in strategy and change for Tearfund since 2004 and prior to that in the commercial sector.
 He worships at Bookham Baptist Church and is married to Kathryn, with two teenage children.